Christchurch Airport: History

 A 1400 ft southwest extension to runway 02/20 opened in November 1963, extending the runway to 8000 ft and providing for commercial jet operations.
 In April 1965, scheduled jet services were launched by Qantas to Sydney using the Boeing 707.

 Later in 1966, an international wing was added to the domestic terminal.
 In October 1968, NAC operated its first Boeing 737 to the airport.
 SAFE Air introduced a Chatham Island air link to Christchurch in December 1969.
 In 1972 the north-west runway was completely resealed and repainted.
 The first scheduled Boeing 747 service to land in New Zealand arrived on 3 December 1972, a Qantas flight from Sydney.
 Air New Zealand introduced its McDonnell Douglas DC-10 aircraft to trans-Tasman services from 31 October 1973.

-Extensions to the domestic terminal were completed in 1975 with a new two level pier added, extending the total floor space to 16,000 square metres.
+Extensions to the domestic terminal were completed in September 1975 with a new two level pier added, more than doubling the total floor area.
 In October that year, Air New Zealand began a weekly DC-8 service linking Christchurch to Nadi, Rarotonga and Papeete.
 Air New Zealand opened its No.1 Hangar at the airport in August 1979.
 In December 1980 the two Australian domestic airlines Ansett and Trans Australia Airlines commenced scheduled services from Hobart within a few days of each other.

+In June 1982, the government approved an 845 m northeastern extension to runway 02/20 at the cost of $7 miliion.
+The extension was officially opened on 6 July 1984 by prime minister Rob Muldoon, bringing the runway to its present length of 3288 m.